matrix-org/synapse/README.rst

     pipx install poetry

 but see the `poetry installation docs <https://python-poetry.org/docs/#installation>`_ for more details.
-Then ask poetry to create a virtualenvironment from the project and install Synapse's dependencies::
+Then ask poetry to create a virtual environment from the project and install Synapse's dependencies::

     poetry install --extras "all test"